 We work with multiple organizations to provide Indigenous students with training and employment opportunities.

-Halfway River Partnership
+Halfway River CDN Controls

 In September 2015, we signed our first formal Indigenous partnership agreement with Halfway River First Nation, a community located 75 km northwest of Fort St. John, British Columbia.
 Together, we created Halfway River CDN Controls Ltd., a majority-owned Indigenous business with Halfway River Group of Companies.
 The venture developed with Halfway River First Nation reflects our commitment to collaborating with Indigenous communities in four key areas: Relationship Building, Business Development and Partnerships, Community Investment, and Employment.